eduk8s-tests/lab-tkg-aws-installer/workshop/content/using-workload-clusters/04-upgrading-the-cluster.md

 * https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-upgrade-tkg-index.html

-The general procedure is to first upgrade any management clusters.
+The general procedure is to first upgrade the management cluster.
 Once that has been done then you can start to upgrade the workload clusters.